aallahyar/MC-4C_Processed-Datasets/README.md

 - **Strand:** A numberic value representing strand of mapped fragment in the reference genome (i.e. `1` --> Forward, `-1` --> Reverse).
 - **MQ:** Mapping quality, representing mapping confidence of aligner (i.e. BWA-SW) for mapping that fragment.
-- **SeqRunIndex:** A numeric identifier to represent sequencing runs of the same view point (*this can be potentially ignored as after PCR filter, data from same the viewpoint but different sequencing runs can be combined together*).
+- **SeqRunIndex:** A numeric identifier to represent sequencing runs of the same view point (*this column can be potentially ignored most of the time as after PCR filter, data from same the viewpoint but different sequencing runs can be combined together*).

 **Note:** Reads in these datasets are already filtered for PCR duplicates and therefore, each read uniquely represents a single allele.